Emory-Shannon/os-ticket-prereq/README.md

 <p><img src= "osTicket-Needed-files.PNG" height="80%" width="80%" alt="osTicket Installed"/></p>

-<p>&diams; Some of the files were not mentions but here is all the downloadable files used in this procces.</p>
+<p>&diams; Some of the files were not mentioned, but here is all the downloadable files used in this procces.</p>